 Unconditional promises to give that are expected to be collected within one year are recorded at net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
 The discounts on those amounts are computed using risk-adjusted interest rates applicable to the years in which the promises are received.
 Discount amortization is included in contribution revenue.
 Conditional promises to give are not included as support until the conditions are met.

 NOTE 3 - NET ASSETS

-Net assets with donor restriction were as follows for the year ended June 30, 2020:
+Net assets with donor restriction were as follows as of June 30, 2021:

 Specific purpose: